 In March 2010 I held the 6th IBF Training day with guest instructors Graham Kuerschner of Krav Maga, Ivan McWilliams of Kemka Silat, Terry Riches and Chris Gillies.
-During the year David Gooding from Queensland came down to get in some training with me and I arranged for Sensei Rob to present him with his 2nd Dan.
-He also has a senior rank in Tang Soo Do and in Kyokushin.
-Additionally this year I hosted another training day with over 50 people training.
+During the year David Gooding from Queensland came down to train with me so I arranged for Sensei Rob to present him with his 2nd Dan.
+David also has a senior rank in Tang Soo Do and in Kyokushin.
+Additionally this year I hosted another training day with over 70 people training.

 In November 2010 it was a privilege to be one of the fighters in line-ups for two of Karols students going for Black.
-Both Karol and I were struggling for breath as the rounds came to an end but, not only were we happy with the boy's efforts but glad that they appreciated us as "active" instructors.
+Both Karol and I being in our 50's were struggling for breath as the rounds came to an end but, not only were we happy with the boy's efforts but glad that they appreciated us as "active" instructors.

 Our club is now enjoying recognition in several international organizations of good repute and we have formed many great new friendships here, interstate and overseas and enjoy the long standing network of like minded people.